shiina4119/kv-store/README.md

 # kv-store

-A very basic key-value store built in c.
+A very basic key-value store built in C.
-Data is read and written to `database.txt`.
+Data is read from and written to `database.txt`.

 To run: